orfeotoolbox/OTB/Documentation/Cookbook/rst/templates/PythonAPI.rst

 source the script).
 In other cases, you should set these variables depending on your configuration.

-On Unix systems, it is typically available in the ``/usr/lib/otb/python`` directory.
-Depending on how you installed OTB, you may need to configure the environment variable ``PYTHONPATH`` to include this directory so that the module becomes available from Python.

-On Windows, you can install the ``otb-python`` package, and the module will be automatically available from an OSGeo4W shell.

-As for the command line, the path to the application modules needs to be properly set with the ``OTB_APPLICATION_PATH`` environment variable.
-The standard location on Unix systems is ``/usr/lib/otb/applications``.
-On Windows, the applications are available in the ``otb-bin`` OSGeo4W package, and the environment is configured automatically so ``OTB_APPLICATION_PATH`` doesn't need to be modified ``OTB_APPLICATION_PATH``.

 Once your environment is set, you can use OTB applications from Python, just like this small example: